• About

 Behind a freshly painted traditional blue frontage alongside Timoleague's historic abbey, Michelle O'Mahony and Gavin Moore’s restaurant opened quietly in 2014 - but very soon the word was well and truly out, with fans happily travelling from Kinsale and Cork city for the pleasure of a wholesome bite here.

-Set in two spacious rooms with old timber flooring and a few seats at the bar, there are ecclesiastical echoes to the furnishings - including a snug that could well have been a confessional.
+Set in three spacious rooms with old timber flooring and a few seats at the bar, there are ecclesiastical echoes to the furnishings - including a snug that could well have been a confessional.
 Good solid tables are decorated with candles and little jars of specially gathered wild or garden flowers and leaves, and there's a lovely outdoor eating area too.

 Friendly, engaging service and fresh local produce is what Monk's Lane is all about - and that extends to the bar lists, where drinks include a very good choice of craft beers and ciders as well as wines offered in several glass sizes, as well as by the carafe or bottle.
+No shortage of gins and spirits, cocktails too, of course, and non-alcoholic drinks are also included in the range.

 The monks at the abbey knew their beers and how to entertain their guests - and, in their own modern style, Michelle and Gavin proudly continue that fine tradition.